cc-hpc-itwm/gpispace/doc/scheduling_with_preferences.md

    Example: requirements: {"COMPUTE"},
             preferences: {"CPU", "GPU", "FPGA"}

-Proposed solution: allow scheduling with preferences.

-This means that the scheduler should take into account apart requirements (common to all implementations) also a sorted list of preferences (capabilities names).

 Note: the order is important only when the module implementations have associated equal costs, in the contrary case the selection is driven in the